 In May 2003, Lackner was inducted into the Western Pennsylvania Hall of Fame.
 He was also awarded the Bob Prince Award during the Catholic Youth Organization’s 29th annual dinner.

 On October 22, 2016, Lackner became the 79th football coach in NCAA history to amass 200 wins following a 49-33 victory over Thiel College.
-Lackner is one of 18 active head coaches among all divisions with 200 career victories, and he is third among active Division III head coaches in total career wins.
-He is only the 34th coach ever to win all 200 games at the same institution, and just the 11th to do so at the Division III level.
+Lackner is one of 16 active head coaches among all divisions with 200 career victories, and he is fourth among active Division III head coaches in total career wins.
+He was the 34th coach ever to win all 200 games at the same institution, and just the 11th to do so at the Division III level.

 Carnegie Mellon has risen to unprecedented prominence in the University Athletic Association (UAA) under Lackner.
-The Tartans own 10 UAA titles and have an impressive conference record of 55-35 (.611).
-Lackner has been named the UAA Coach of the Year six times, in 1990, ‘91, ‘93, ‘97, ‘06 and most recently in 2015 after leading the Tartans to an 8-3 record and a victory in the Eastern College Athletic Conference (ECAC) Legacy Bowl.
+The Tartans own 11 UAA titles and have an impressive conference record of 57-35 (.620).
+Lackner has been named the UAA Coach of the Year seven times, in 1990, ‘91, ‘93, ‘97, ‘06, '15 and most recently in 2018.
 Lackner’s most productive season was in 2006, when he led the Tartans to an 11-1 season, the most wins in school history and their sixth appearance in the NCAA playoffs.
 He was also named All-South Region Coach of the Year by D3football.com in 2006.

 From 1986-89 Carnegie Mellon was part of the Presidents’ Athletic Conference (PAC) under Lackner and compiled a conference mark of 13-8-1 (.643) including being named co-champions in 1989.
 The Tartans left the PAC following their conference champion run to become full members of the UAA in football.
-Carnegie Mellon rejoined the PAC for the start of the 2014 season and plays a full PAC slate as well as their three-game UAA schedule.
-Since rejoining the PAC, Lackner has compiled a mark of 20-12 (.625).
+Carnegie Mellon rejoined the PAC for the start of the 2014 season and since rejoining the PAC, Lackner has compiled a mark of 25-16 (.610).

 On November 5, 2011, Lackner coached the Tartans to the 500th win in program history when Carnegie Mellon defeated Chicago 28-13 in the Windy City.
 The milestone win marked many Lackner has been a part of, including the team’s 300th and 400th victories that happened in 1982 and 1996, respectively.

-Throughout his time at Carnegie Mellon, Lackner has played with or coached 52 Academic All-Americans, ranking tops in Division III and seventh in all of collegiate football.
+Throughout his time at Carnegie Mellon, Lackner has played with or coached 56 Academic All-Americans, ranking tops in Division III and fifth in all of collegiate football.